Extract Information Holder

 Initial Position Sketch

-The refactoring targets response message in operations and their data representation elements.
+The refactoring targets response messages in API operations that return rich data representation elements.

 Design Smells